Please note: The upper exhibition rooms are currently not accessible to visitors with reduced mobility.

 6. Jul 13 22.
 Sep 13

-From 6 July to 22 September, the Leonhardi Museum will be showing works by Berlin photographer Harald Hauswald, including a selection of the legendary black and white views of the inner life of the GDR for which he is known, as well as photographic documents of his many years of work on the subject of the "Elbe" and colour photographs such as those recently published for the first time in the volume "Ferner Osten - Die letzten Jahre der DDR" by Lehmstedt-Verlag.
+From 6 July to 22 September, the Leonhardi Museum is exhibiting works by the Berlin-based photographer Harald Hauswald, including a selection of those legendary black-and-white images of life within the GDR for which he is renowned, as well as photographic documents from his long-standing exploration of the theme of the ‘Elbe’, and colour photographs such as those recently published for the first time in the volume ‘Ferner Osten – The Final Years of the GDR’, published by Lehmstedt-Verlag.

 "Harald Hauswald gained fame as a chronicler of the decline of the GDR, he showed what was, broken by his temperament: empathy, a sense of humour, a go-getting nature. (...)
 With sarcastic sensitivity, he captured powerful collisions between the aspirations and reality of the SED state, he looked into the cracks and crevices of society, often showing life's shadow creatures. (...)
 Hauswald's motifs could be seen throughout the GDR: as everyday backdrops.
 Hauswald's photos were not seen.
 No newspaper printed them.
 He was banned.
 Unlawfully, he had worked for West German journals - "Stern", "Geo" - and thus put his labour at the service of the class enemy."